RibbonDiff — User Guide

 Pro

 If you previously purchased RibbonDiff as a paid App Store download, it should automatically unlock Pro Lifetime on the same Apple ID.
-If it doesn't, open RibbonDiff → Settings… → Pro and use Restore Purchases.
+If it does not, open RibbonDiff → Settings… → Pro and use Restore Purchases.

 Themes can be imported/exported as JSON.